 The E5 has Bluetooth 4.0 and worked with the bluetooth mice and keyboards I tested it with.

-The E5 isn’t accessible to anyone with a mild – moderate cognitive impairment, including those with a learning disability like dyslexia and those who experience cognitive symptoms, like problems with memory, concentration, planning and organization.
+The E5 isn’t accessible to anyone with a mild – moderate cognitive impairment, including those with a learning disability like dyslexia and those who experience cognitive symptoms, like problems with memory, concentration, planning and organisation.

 Its possible that this might change when the OS reaches a more mature stage but at the moment it is too complex and too different to recommend to those with cognitive symptoms.
-A more in depth and repeateable tutorial might go a long way to fixing these issues.
+A more in depth and repeatable tutorial might go a long way to fixing these issues.